yanickrochon/co-efficient/README.md

 ### TODO

-* **Implement modifiers** : Block segments can make use of modifier flags when rendering.
+* **Implement modifiers** *(partially implemented)* : Block segments can make use of modifier flags when rendering.
 These modifier flags are parsed, but not compiled.
 This feature should be extendable like helpers.
 They should receive a string and should output a string.
 * **Data Formatters** : At the moment, there are no custom data formatter support.
 This is planned for later versions!
 And it is a *must have*.
-Data formatters should be registered as the key being the data `typeof` value, and it's value should be an async function receiving a single argument; the data, and return a string.
+Data formatters should be registered as the key being a validator function, and it's value should be a generator function receiving a single argument; the data, and return a string.
 Data formatters should always return a string!
 * **More testing!** : There is a 96% branch coverage, however it is not as solid as I'd like it to be.
 For example, there *may* be use cases that are not convered in the tests that